Warraber Islet

 Life on Warraber Islet remains deeply connected to traditional culture, with hunting, fishing, dancing, and community feasts (thayilai) central to everyday life.
 The island's warm surrounding waters and coral reefs support fish, turtles, and dugong, while wongai fruit and coconuts are traditional food sources.
 The island is served by a campus of Tagai State College, and day-to-day language includes Torres Strait Creole (Brokan) alongside the traditional Kulkalgau Ya language.
 Like many low-lying Torres Strait islands, Warraber faces long-term threats from rising sea levels.

-Warraber Islet falls under postcode 4875 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Cook electorate.
+Warraber Islet falls under postcode 4875 and is governed by the Torres Strait Island Council (Local Government Area).
+For federal elections, residents vote in the electorate of Leichhardt, while state elections fall under the Cook electorate.

 📍 Location